anmorales-hub/oopGuide/README.md

 <br>
 <br>
 **Polymorphism** is the last of the object-oriented programming principles.
 Imagine telling a dog, a spider, and a human to walk.
 Each of these creatures have a different number of legs, and as a result, they walk in different ways.
 Despite these differences, each creature can carry out the common task of walking, using different methods to do so.
 This is essentially polymorphism.
+Although each function would perform the same task, they have different ways of doing so.